ARM / NEON

 ea kernel.ea --lib --dotprod # for vdot_i32

 The --avx512 flag is rejected on ARM targets with a compile error.
+The --i8mm and --dotprod flags are rejected on x86 targets.

 Writing Portable Kernels